 Bishop Alexander was born in Waterloo, Iowa and reared in Jackson, Miss.
 He earned a bachelor’s degree from Morehouse College, a master of divinity from Pittsburgh Theological Seminary and a doctorate of ministry from Gordon-Conwell Theological Seminary.
 Bishop Alexander and his wife Minister Kimberly Nash Alexander have two daughters, Camryn René and Carsyn Richelle.

 A native of New England, Dr. Diana Curren Bennett has worked with local church small group ministries for many years.
-She served as Area Director and Teaching Director of a Community Bible Study chapter for 13 years, Director of Small Groups at South Shore Baptist Church (Hingham, MA), Minister of Small Groups at Park Street Church (Boston, MA), and Director of Small Group Ministries for Vision New England and Christ Chapel (Centerville, MA).
-Her present ministry is with Leadership Transformations, Inc., where she serves as Director of Ministry Relations.
-She also serves on the Board of Directors of Leadership Transformations, Inc. and Boston Trinity Academy.
+She started a Community Bible Study chapter while teaching and forming new groups for 13 years.
+She was Director of Small Groups at two churches and served for several years as Minister of Small Groups at Park Street Church (Boston, MA) followed by directing Small Group Ministries for Vision New England.
+She served Leadership Transformation, Inc. for more than 14 years, developing spiritual formation programs.
+She is a spiritual director and serves on the Advisory Board at Boston Trinity Academy.

-Diana received a Bachelor of Science from Colby-Sawyer and certification in medical technology from Yale Medical School, and qualified as a member of the American Society of Medical Technologists.
-Diana earned her Master of Arts in Theological Studies (’96) and Doctor of Ministry (’06) from Gordon-Conwell, and received a certificate in Spiritual Direction from New Way Ministries (’06) and a certificate of Spiritual Direction from LTI's Selah program (’12).
-Diana is a licensed minister with Conservative Congregational Christian Conference (CCCC).
+Diana received a Bachelor of Science from Colby-Sawyer and certification in medical technology from Yale Medical School.
+Diana earned her Master of Arts in Theological Studies (’96) and Doctor of Ministry (’06) from Gordon-Conwell, and received a certificate in Spiritual Direction from New Way Ministries (’06) and a certificate of Spiritual Direction from LTI’s Selah program (’12).
+Diana is a licensed minister with Conservative Congregational Christian Conference (CCCC) and has published a book on “Renewing Your Church through Healthy Small Groups”.

 Diana lives with her husband, Peter, in Hingham, MA, and attends Park Street Church.
 They have three married children and 10 grandchildren.